 - Understand and save user’s preferences for future visits.

 You can choose to have your computer warn you each time a cookie is being sent, or you can choose to turn off all cookies.
 You do this through your browser settings.
-Some of well known browsers are Google Chrome™, Firefox®, Safari®, Internet Explorer®, etc. Each browser is a little different, so look at your browser’s help menu to learn the correct way to modify your cookies.
+Some well-known browsers are Google Chrome™, Firefox®, Safari®, Internet Explorer®, etc. Each browser is different, so look at your browser’s help menu to learn how to modify your cookies.

-If you disable cookies in your browser, it will turn off some of the features that make your website experience more efficient and some of our services will not function properly.
+Disabling cookies in your browser will turn off some of the features that make your website experience more efficient, and some of our services will not function properly.

-We do not sell, trade, or otherwise transfer to outside parties your personally identifiable information unless we provide you with advance notice.
+We do not sell, trade, or otherwise transfer your personally identifiable information to outside parties unless we provide you with advance notice.
 This does not include website hosting partners and other parties who assist us in operating our website, conducting our business, or servicing you, provided those parties agree to keep this information confidential.
-We may also release your information when we believe release is appropriate to comply with the law, enforce our website policies, or protect ours or others’ rights, property, or safety.
+We may also release your information when we believe it is appropriate to comply with the law, enforce our website policies, or protect our or others’ rights, property, or safety.

 However, non-personally identifiable visitor information may be provided to other parties for marketing, advertising, or other uses.

-We use Google Analytics on our website to learn about our site visitors including the implementation of demographics and interests reporting.
+We use Google Analytics on our website to learn about our site visitors, including implementing demographics and interest reporting.

-We along with third-party vendors, such as Google use first-party cookies (such as the Google Analytics cookies) and third-party cookies or other third-party identifiers together to compile data regarding user interactions with impressions, and other analytics service functions as they relate to our website.
+We, along with third-party vendors, such as Google, use first-party cookies (such as Google Analytics cookies) and third-party cookies or other third-party identifiers to compile data regarding user interactions with impressions and other analytics service functions related to our website.

-To learn about how to opt-out of Google Analytics visit the Google Analytics Opt-out Browser Add-on website
+To learn how to opt out of Google Analytics, visit the Google Analytics Opt-out Browser Add-on website.

 COPPA (Children Online Privacy Protection Act)